 Someone sends you a check with instructions to deposit it and wire some or all the money back.
-By law, banks must make the funds from deposited checks available within days, but uncovering a fake check can take weeks.
+The check is fake, but it may look legitimate and may fool bank tellers.
+You may get cash before the bank finds out the check is fake.
+It can take weeks to uncover a fake check.
 You are responsible for the checks you deposit, so if a check turns out to be fraudulent, you will owe the bank any money you withdrew.

 Lotteries and Sweepstakes

 You just won a foreign lottery!
 The letter says so, and a cashier’s check is included.
 All you have to do is deposit the check and wire money to pay for taxes and fees.
-Oops: The check is no good.
-Although it looks like a legitimate cashier’s check, the bank eventually will determine that it is a fake.
-The lottery angle is a trick to get you to wire money to someone you don’t know.
-If you deposit the check and wire the money, the check will bounce — and you’ll be responsible for the money you sent.
+Don’t do it.
+The check is probably fake and you will lose any money you send.

 Someone responds to your posting or ad, and offers to use a cashier’s check, personal check or corporate check to pay for the item you’re selling.
-At the last minute, the so-called buyer (or the buyer’s “agent”) comes up with a reason to write the check for more than the purchase price, and asks you to wire back the difference.
-The checks are counterfeit, but very often, good enough to fool bank tellers.
-Acting in good faith, you deposit the check and wire the funds back to the “buyers.”
-Oops: the check bounces.
-You are liable for the amount you wired.
+At the last minute, the “buyer” (or his “agent”) finds a reason to write the check for more than the purchase price.
+He asks you to deposit the check and wire back the difference.
+Don’t do it.
+The check is probably fake.
+It might fool a bank teller at first, but eventually the check will bounce and you’ll owe money to the bank.

 Mystery Shopper Scams

-You are hired to be a mystery shopper and asked to evaluate the customer service of a money transfer company.
+You are hired to be a mystery shopper and evaluate the customer service of a company.
 You’re given a check to deposit in your personal bank account.
-Then, you’re told to withdraw the amount in cash and wire the money using a certain money transfer service.
-Often, the instructions say to send the transfer to a person in Canada or another foreign country.
-You’re then asked to evaluate your experience — but no one collects the evaluation.
-Oops: the check you deposited bounces.
-You are responsible for the money you withdrew.
+You’re told to withdraw cash and wire the money using a certain money transfer service.
+Often, the instructions say to send the money to a person in Canada or another country outside the U.S. Don’t do it.
+The check is probably fake and so is the “mystery shopping” job.

-- someone who says a money transfer is the only form of payment that’s acceptable
+- says a money transfer is the only form of payment they accept

-- someone who asks you to deposit a check and send some of the money back
+- asks you to deposit a check and send some of the money back

 Advance Fee Loans

-Ads and websites that guarantee loans or credit cards regardless of your credit history may be tempting.
-The oops moment is when you apply for the loan or credit card and find out you have to pay a fee in advance.
-If you have to wire money for the promise of a loan or credit card, it’s likely you’re dealing with a scam artist.
+You may be tempted by ads and websites that guarantee loans or credit cards regardless of your credit history.
+But often, when you apply for the loan or credit card, you find out you must pay a fee in advance.
+If you have to wire money for the promise of a loan or credit card, you’re probably dealing with a scam artist.